Kerarings are surgical corneal implants that treat keratoconus: a degenerative eye disorder characterised by a thin and conical-shaped cornea.

 A small instrument will be place between your eyelids to prevent blinking while Dr Wolfe places the Keraring into the tunnel.

-After the surgery, you will be given a pair of goggles to wear to protect your eyes from accidental knocks or bumps as they heal.
+After the surgery, you will be given a pair of eye shields to wear to protect your eyes from accidental knocks or bumps as they heal.

 Your eyes will examined before you leave VISTAeyes and then we recommend you head home and have some time to relax.
 You will need someone to drive you home.

 Dr Wolfe will provide you antibiotic and anti-inflammatory drops to use for at least one week after the surgery to assist healing and prevent infection.
 Most patients resume normal activities within approximately 24 hours after the surgery.